Crestron/CH5ShellUtilitiesCli/readme.developer.md

 ## Background

-The purpose of the library is to expose the [ch5-shell-utilities](./../ch5-shell-utilities/readme.md) archive and distribute functionality.
+The purpose of the library is to expose the [ch5-shell-utilities](https://github.com/Crestron/CH5ShellUtilitiesCli) archive and distribute functionality.

 ## Setup

 Build the library.
 ```
-yarn build
+npm run build
 ```

 Publish the ch5-shell-utilities-cli library for local usage.
 ```
-yarn link
+npm link
 ```

 ## Commands

-#### yarn publish:local
+### npm run publish:local

 After the initial setup, you can use this command to rebuild and publish changes in the library.